This is a follow-up to my previous article: 10 Revealing Interview Questions to Ask Sales Candidates.

 When interviewing a successful sales rep, you need to find out why they were successful.
 You need to know if your sales candidate generated sales from their own effort or from the efforts of the previous sales rep. Never assume they did it themselves.
 There is a big difference between a sales rep who developed a territory on their own and one who inherited existing accounts from another sales rep. Some follow-up interview questions are: What percentage of your sales came from the accounts you inherited?
 What were the sources of the leads for your new accounts?
 If they say referrals, you’ve got a Farmer – not a Hunter.

 2. What sales resources did your previous company provide?

-You need to compare the sales resources you provide to the ones your candidate received in their previous job.
+This is a must to include with your other interview questions.
+You must compare the sales resources you provide to the ones your candidate received in their previous job.
 Resources such as: collateral material, internet marketing, social media promotions, Premium LinkedIn access, lead lists, market research, pre-qualified appointments, etc. The more resources the better.
-However, if your company offers fewer, and your sales candidate relied too heavily on their previous company’s resources, they may not have the skills to make up the difference.
+However, if your company offers fewer, and your sales candidate relied too heavily on their previous company’s resources, they may not have the talent to make up the difference.